gscalzo/gscalzo.github.io/content/blog/demystifying-ai-coding-agents-in-swift.md

 - Chain multiple operations.
 - Handle errors gracefully.

-That's the power of building on top of a language model.
-You're not coding every possibility; you're creating a space where the model can think and act.
+The model handles the open-ended choice of what to do next.
+The Swift code controls what it is allowed to do and when the loop must stop.

-## What's Next?
+## Next steps

-Now that you understand the fundamentals, you can:
+From here, you can:

 - **Add more tools**: Web search, API calls, database queries.
 - **Improve context management**: Implement summarization or RAG.
 - **Build domain-specific agents**: Focus on your particular use case.
 - **Create agent networks**: Have multiple agents collaborate.

-The code is all on [GitHub](https://github.com/gscalzo/Nimbo).
-Fork it, break it, improve it.
+The code is on [GitHub](https://github.com/gscalzo/Nimbo).
+Fork it, break it and improve it.

-And next time you use Claude Code or Cursor, you'll know exactly what's happening under the hood: a loop, some tools, and a very smart intern making decisions.
+The commercial coding agents are much larger systems, but underneath them is the same pattern: a loop, a set of tools and a model choosing the next action.

 ---

-**Want to dive deeper?** Check out:
+Further reading:
 - [The full Nimbo source code](https://github.com/gscalzo/Nimbo)
 - [Anthropic's guide to tool use](https://docs.anthropic.com/en/docs/build-with-claude/tool-use)
 - [OpenAI's function calling docs](https://platform.openai.com/docs/guides/function-calling)

-**Questions?
-Thoughts?** Hit me up on [Twitter](https://twitter.com/giordanoscalzo) or [LinkedIn](https://linkedin.com/in/giordanoscalzo).
-I'd love to see what you build!